 In 1915, the ship Endurance became trapped in ice in the Weddell Sea, which then crushed it and forced the men to camp on ice for months.
 The men managed to escape to Elephant Island — an ice-covered mountainous outpost — in three small boats, but were still stranded 900 miles from safety.

 The lack of contact from Shackleton raised alarm at home, and the Discovery was re-fitted at government expense to go south to the rescue.

 The Discovery's first mission was the 1901-1904 British National Antarctic Expedition, led by Robert Falcon Scott, with Shackleton as Third Officer.

 In April 1916, Shackleton and five others set out for South Georgia across the raging southern ocean.
 The aim was to reach the whaling station there and raise the alarm.
 The rest of the men remained on Elephant Island.

 Four months later, Shackleton rescued the rest of his team from Elephant Island.
 Their survival over such a long period in hostile conditions makes it one of the most remarkable ever recorded.

-Materials relating to the Endurance Expedition are on show in 'Enduring Eye', which runs at the Library from 16 June to 12 November 2017.
+Materials relating to the Endurance Expedition were on show in the 'Enduring Eye' exhibition, which ran at the Library from 16 June to 12 November 2017.